 For example, in 1979, a gallon of gas cost approximately $0.63 per gallon.
 Sound cheap?
 Well, adding the inflation rate to this amount to keep prices comparative, an apples-to-apples comparison, the price is around $2.24 a gallon.
 This price isn't much different from today's prices.
 Read how inflation impacted the U.S. during the 1970's.

-One of the most critical components to saving money is determining its liquidity.
+One of the most critical components of saving money is determining its liquidity.
 Liquidity refers to the ability to transition an investment, in this case, a CD or savings account, into cash.

 A CD is not as liquid as a savings account, but it is still a liquid investment.
 You will be charged a fee for early withdrawal as well as may be taxed in the future on any interest earned on it.